microtrain/bootcamp/02-BashScripting/01-Basics.md

 sudo a2ensite d*
 sudo service apache2 restart
 ```
+Anding these statements togeather makes a copy/paste easier but that is about the only advantage.

 On GitHib [create a repository](https://help.github.com/articles/create-a-repo/) called *restart_apache* and and clone that directory onto your local development machine.